 There are various possibilities for registering a business and ways of being self-employed:

 As a rule, the process to set up as a sole trader is simple and quick.
 But, sole traders are personally responsible for any debts associated with their business.
 That means, working as a sole trader incurs some bookkeeping and accounting responsibilities.

 Forming a limited company means its finances would be separate from your personal ones.
 But, it would increase your reporting and management responsibilities.
 That can put many people off setting up limited companies.

-You can set up a private limited company yourself.
+You can set up a private limited company yourself in the United Kingdom.
 That said, in most cases you will need help and advice from a professional accountant.

 Starting a partnership business is a simple way for 2 or more people to run it together.
 In this case, all partners would share the responsibility of any company debts.
 You will also have accounting responsibilities like those of sole trader businesses.

 The kind of responsibilities you have depend most on what the business does.
 In some cases you will need:

 Other rules for different business setups include situations where you are:

 When you set up a business, you must check what other responsibilities you may have in cases whereby:

 As a rule, you must pay business rates when you rent or buy a property for running day-to-day operations.
 But, when you start up a small business operation you can apply for small business rate relief.
 In fact, some startup businesses may pay no rates at all.

 Note: Check to see whether you would be able to claim expenses if you're self-employed for any equipment, the office, or a property.

 Where can you get further help with setting up a business in the UK?
 The government website provides details via a business support helpline page.
 If you are working after State Pension age you may need to pay tax on it.

 Set Up a Business: A Simple Guide for Starting a Company